 Whether you decide to go for a sweeter or spicier dessert, chances are you’ll come across Thai sticky rice – and we can’t let you go without giving you the low down.
 Choosing the right grain is key to the desired texture and taste of good sticky rice.
 Good news is, we’ve got you covered!

-Because of its aromatic quality and slightly sticky texture when cooked, we recommend our Mahatma® Jasmine Rice for your sticky rice creations.
+Because of its aromatic quality and slightly sticky texture when cooked, we recommend our Mahatma® Short Grain Rice for your sticky rice creations.
 This variety cooks right up to the perfect consistency, every time.
 After all, authentic recipes are only possible with the authentic rice.

-For those looking to experiment and make their own rice flour, we recommend any of our long- or medium-grain rice varieties.
+For those looking to experiment and make their own rice flour, we recommend any of our long- or medium-grain rice varieties like Mahatma® Jasmine Rice.